davidmoten/xsd-forms/README.md

   * facilitate tweaking of presentation using css override on every element
   * support small screen/large screen
   * support common mobile platforms

-##Schema annotations
-See api documentation for the Annotations object at the top of the file [xsdForms.scala](https://github.com/davidmoten/xsd-forms/blob/master/xsd-forms-generator/src/main/scala/xsdforms/xsdForms.scala).